aaronwdev/user-exercises-rest/README.md

 ### Installing and Running

-By default port 8080 will be used.

-Import as maven project.
+Import into your IDE as a maven project.

+**Running via IDE**

-To run create a run configuration:
+Create a run configuration:
  Main Class:            "com.williams.userexercisesrest.UserExercisesRestApplication"
  Working Directory:     "[Your Project Location]\user-exercises-rest"
  Classpath:             "user-exercises-rest"

+**Running via Terminal**

- Or you can run in the terminal `mvn spring-boot:run -Drun.jvmArguments="-Dserver.port=8080"`
+ You can run in the terminal `mvn spring-boot:run -Drun.jvmArguments="-Dserver.port=8080"`

-To run maven install you will also need to checkout and install `user-exercises-testing-library` https://bitbucket.org/aaronmwilliams/user-exercises-testing-library
+**Running via Docker**

+`docker build -f Dockerfile -t user-exercises-rest .` then `docker run -d -p 8080:8080 user-exercises-rest`

+By default port 8080 will be used.

 ### Running Tests
 All unit tests